 If you are starting out with a “free” package of an ESP, and get used to their email creator and everything else, you will be unlikely to move to another provider.
 If you want to move for some reason, you will often have to rebuild your email templates.

 “Email marketing template and campaign designer for Mac.”

 Mail Designer 365 is an email builder software that can only be downloaded on Mac.
 The email editor is optimized to use on mobile devices which can be practical for some users.

 The software is moderately easy to use.
-It’s a standard drag and drop email editor tool, where you can customize and save your elements and blocks for future use.
+It’s a standard drag & drop email builder, where you can customize and save your elements and blocks for future use.

 Mail Designer 365 has a built-in gallery of free Unsplash photos that you can use to spice up your email design.
 The software also provides its users with a selection of ready to use GIFs.

 You can download Mail Designer 365 if you have a Mac and try it out for a free 7 day demo period.
 After that, you would need to choose one of their packages starting from 16€/month.
-It’s worth to note that they only accept annual billing.
+It’s worth noting that they only accept annual billing.

 8. Mail Styler 2

 Mail Styler is an email builder software for Windows.
 The software allows you to create responsive email templates by editing one of the predesigned email templates or by designing one from scratch.